Deals

 Top answer:

-A fund typically requires approval from the Limited Partner Advisory Committee (LPAC) to proceed with a follow on investment in a portfolio that was an angel investment of the general partner because it's a conflict of interest.
+A fund typically requires approval from the Limited Partner Advisory Committee (LPAC) to proceed with a follow-on investment into a portfolio that was an angel investment of the general partner because it's a conflict of interest.

 - Mike Suprovici